jameslkingsley/laravel-livedata/README.md

 ```

 ## Note
+1. All tables on the local database will be truncated before being filled from the live.

-1. It will not pull any structural changes from the live, only the data.
+2. It will not pull any structural changes from the live, only the data.
 This means that if there are tables on the live that are not on the local, those tables will be skipped.

-2. Currently this package only supports MySQL databases due to the toggling of foreign key checks.
+3. Currently this package only supports MySQL databases due to the toggling of foreign key checks.
 I'm not sure of an elegant way to handle this necessity for multiple databases.